Brazil at a glance

 The increase in bond offerings in recent years has strengthened the secondary market, both through the greater number of available assets and the entry of new investors.
 Notably, incentivized debentures, long-term securities linked to investment projects with income-tax exemptions for individuals, have played a significant role in democratizing access to capital markets and leading to a more fragmented segment.
 The growing liquidity in this market has been crucial for signaling exit opportunities for investors interested in selling their securities, especially during stressful periods.

-Currently, tax-exempt debentures account for 37.7% (up to July/2024) of transactions, which has been vital for increasing liquidity not only for these securities but for the entire corporate credit market — the total volumes traded of debentures (corporate and tax-exempt ones) have grown at an average annual rate of 23% since 2021.
+Currently, tax-exempt debentures account for 37.7% of transactions (up to July 2024), which has been vital for increasing liquidity not only for these securities but for the entire corporate credit market — the total volumes traded of debentures (corporate and tax-exempt ones) have grown at an average annual rate of 23% since 2021.
 The increased variety of assets, with different characteristics and maturities, has maintained the attractiveness of capital market transactions, now more dispersed and fragmented.

-At the same time, the rise in emissions and transactions with incentivized debentures has facilitated funding for infrastructure sector companies, especially for those related to electricity, sanitation, transport and oil and gas.
+At the same time, the rise in issuances and transactions with incentivized debentures has facilitated funding for infrastructure sector companies, especially for those related to electricity, sanitation, transport and oil and gas.

 However, this trend is not limited to infrastructure companies.
 The growing role of Brazil’s capital markets in the financial obligations of non-financial companies is reflected in the increase in corporate debt securities, which rose from 18% in 2016 to 32.7% in 2023 (excluding debentures held by financial institutions), aligning with levels observed in more mature economies.